gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

-In case this is the first time you're hearing about async/futures/polling, don't stress too much about it.
-If this looks like a lot to take in, it's because it is!
+If this is the first you're hearing about async/futures/polling it might be a lot to take in -- because it is!
 Take your time, come back later if you need to.
-Also, it might be a good idea to code along so you get a better feel of the issues and limitations we're facing.
-It might be hard to properly understand things like the need for `Poll` and `Future` (and even traits) without actually coding yourself.
+Also, it might be a good idea to code along to get a better feel for the issues we're facing.
+It can be hard to understand things like the need for `Poll` and `Future` (and even traits) without actually coding yourself.

 \*clears throat\*